Education-Related Grants Funded by the Community Impact Fund

 The Child Care Center provides an affordable and supportive early childhood educational environment for at-risk children who, because of their home and community environment, are subject to language, cultural, economic, and other disadvantages.

 Financial Stability-Related Grants Funded by the Community Impact Fund

-CASA of Peoria County: Court Appointed Special Advocates
+CASA of the Tenth Judicial Circuit: Court Appointed Special Advocates

 CASA recruits, trains, and supervises community volunteers who are appointed by judges to be independent fact finders and to speak up for the best interests of abused and neglected children, with the goal of securing safe, permanent homes for the children as quickly as possible.